Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/how-i-made-a-no-div-playground-in-vanilla-javascript.md

   - css
 ---

-[Hashnode](https://hashnode.com/@dailydevtips/joinme) started a cool challenge to build a product before the end of 2020 called the [#christmashackaton](https://townhall.hashnode.com/hashnode-christmas-hackathon).
+[Hashnode](https://hashnode.com/@dailydevtips/joinme) started a great challenge to build a product before the end of 2020 called the [#christmashackaton](https://townhall.hashnode.com/hashnode-christmas-hackathon).

 And I'm not one to back away from a challenge.

-I had this idea in my head for a while but just didn't get to it.
+I had this idea for a while but didn't get to it.

 My idea is to create a Codepen/JsFiddle/CSSPlayground but for no-div CSS art.

 Why?
 Because I want to get into CSS art, and like the strict option one can have by not being able to add other elements.

 Also, I wanted to see how one can build a playground from scratch.
-When I look at Codepen I think that must be so hard to build, but when you start to think about it, it's not that bad.
+When I look at Codepen, I think it must be hard to make, but it's not that bad when you start to think about it.

-The end result.
+The result.

 ![No divs CSS Art useage](https://cdn.hashnode.com/res/hashnode/image/upload/v1609060908194/SFoSH6c-5.gif)